-The Degree of Master of Science (MSc) is governed by Resolution No 558 of the University Court which came into effect on 1 October 2006 with provision that:
+The Degree of Master of Science will be governed by Resolution No. 639 of the University Court which is currently in draft form with provision that:

 - The Degree of Master of Science (MSc) may be awarded by the University of Glasgow in each of its Colleges; the Degrees of Master of Science (Adult & Continuing Education), Master of Science (Adult & Continuing Education (Teaching Adults)), Master of Science (Adult & Continuing Education (Community Development)) and Master of Science (Inter-professional Science Education and Communication) in the College of Social Sciences, the Degree of Master of Science (Medical Science) and the Degree of Master of Science (Veterinary Science) in the College of Medical, Veterinary & Life Sciences. - 2.
 The Degree of Master of Science may also be awarded on the recommendation of the Scottish Agricultural College. - 3.
-The Degree of Master of Science or the Degree of Master of Science (Inter-professional Science Education and Communication), or the Degree of Master of Science (Medical Science) or the Degree of Master of Science (Veterinary Science) may be conferred (a) as an Honorary degree upon persons who have done work deserving of such recognition in any School in the Colleges of Medical, Veterinary & Life Sciences and Science &

-Engineering, (b) iure officii upon any person holding office in the University who is not already a graduate of the University.

-4. The Senate may make regulations, which are subject to the approval of the University Court, governing the award of these Degrees - these are set out in the section entitled 'Regulations' below.
+The Degree of Master of Science or the Degree of Master of Science (Inter-professional Science Education and Communication), or the Degree of Master of Science (Medical Science) or the Degree of Master of Science (Veterinary Science) may be conferred (a) as an Honorary degree upon persons who have done work deserving of such recognition in any School in the Colleges of Medical, Veterinary & Life Sciences and Science & Engineering, (b) iure officii upon any person holding office in the University who is not already a graduate of the University. - 4.
+The Senate may make regulations, which are subject to the approval of the University Court, governing the award of these Degrees these are set out in the section entitled 'Regulations' below.

-- 1. Candidates for the Degree may either undertake, subject to the decision of the College concerned, one of the following programmes: - (a) research in accordance with the requirements of Schedule A below; - (b) a prescribed course of study in accordance with the requirements of Schedule B22 below; - (c) a programme of work-based learning in accordance with the requirements of Schedule C below.
+1. Candidates for the Degree may undertake, subject to the decision of the College concerned, research in accordance with the requirements of Schedule A below.

-Research or study in respect of (a) or (b) shall be prosecuted in the University of Glasgow or in another institution recognised for the purpose by the University Court on the recommendation of the Senate, except as provided under Clause 4 below.
+Such research shall be prosecuted in the University of Glasgow or in another institution recognised for the purpose by the University Court on the recommendation of the Senate, except as provided under Clause 4 below.